-Some say never work with children or animals – That’s a saying photographer rarely take notice of, and for good reason!
-Children and animals, whilst unpredictable and difficult, make for some of the best photography subjects because of how entertaining and cute they are.
+Some say, “never work with children or animals” – That’s a saying that photographers rarely take notice of and for good reasons!
+Children and animals, while unpredictable and challenging, make for some of the best photography subjects because of how entertaining and cute they are.

 Animals enrich our lives and are much-loved members of our family.
 We welcome your pets and work to capture the personality and spirit of your pet along with your family, friends, and loved ones.
-Heartwarming, elegant photos that express who you are and who your animal really is.
-We use the right equipment and settings to ensure that the photos we produce meet the high expectations of our clients.
+We’ll offer you heartwarming, beautiful photos that express who you are and what your pet is.
+We use the right equipment and settings to ensure that the images we produce meet the high expectations of our clients.
 Here are things you may need to work on before bringing your Dog(s) along for the Outdoor Photoshoot session:

 Ask someone that you and your dogs know and trust.
 For the family photoshoot, we may have different series of shots.
-For example, grandma with granddaughter only, father and son series as well as siblings shots!
+For example, grandma with granddaughter only, father and sons series as well as siblings shots!
 While it’s important to have dog caregivers during the photos you take without your pets, their most important role will be taking your dog(s) away or to another area when you are done taking photos with them.
 Dogs have an even shorter attention span than children and may only take their best photos in the first 10 minutes.
-So call your friends and family and get ready to bribe them with beer and food, you’ll be glad you did!
+So call your friends and family and get something for them (food or drinks), you’ll be glad you did!

-When choosing a location for your photo shoot, it is important to make sure you pick a place that your dogs know well.
-Maybe it’s a park you often go to, or maybe it’s just the backyard.
-Try to pick an area where other dogs aren’t going in close proximity to you.
-Choose a location where they aren’t a lot of distractions around you such as a quiet park, or a large field near your house.
-If your dogs are going to be off leash for the photos make sure you that you have performed this feat before and that the dog(s) can be trusted in this environment.
+When choosing a location for your photo shoot, it is essential to make sure that your dog is familiar enough.
+It can be a park you often go to or just the backyard.
+Try to pick an area where other dogs aren’t going close to you.
+Choose a location where there aren’t lots of distractions around you such as a quiet park, or a large field near your house.
+If your dogs are going to be off leash for the photos, make sure you that you have performed this feat before and that the dog(s) can be trusted in this environment.

 3. Bring Treats!